-Thank you for your interest in work experience at the Royal National Orthopaedic Hospital NHS Trust.
-Our work experience application process is an initiative for school students making decisions about their university options and future medical/clinical/ NHS career.
-Please follow the process on the Work Experience process flow chart 2017 to apply for a place.
-We will only process a request for one week to allow us to accommodate as many students as possible and will take students from July – September 2017.
+Thank you for your interest in Work experience at the Royal National Orthopaedic Hospital NHS Trust.
+Our work experience programme is an initiative for school students making decisions about their university options and future medical/clinical NHS careers.

 I have gained a valuable insight of a hospital environment through undertaking work experience at the Royal National Orthopaedic Hospital; a world renowned hospital.
 The knowledge I have obtained throughout this week has been extremely beneficial to me, especially in order to aid me when applying for my future career path as an aspiring medic.